csjayp/cblocks/doc/cblock_quickstart.md

 ```

 Now that your forge image is archived up, you can submit it to the daemon
-which will convert it into your first image:
+which will convert it into your first image (make sure you are using the correct
+data directory):

 ```
 % sudo cblockd --zfs --data-directory /ssdvol0/cblocks --create-forge ../forge.tgz